 "Good" hash functions¶

-While the definition of hash function is pretty inclusive, stating that the only required property is that of returning a fixed-length output, hash functions used in practice may have other properties.
-Such properties may be desirable or mandatory depending on the application, so functions that are extremely good for cryptography may be a poor choice as a base for data structures like dictionaries.
+The definition of hash function is pretty inclusive as the only required property is that of returning a fixed-length output.
+Hash functions used in practice may however have other properties.
+Such properties may be desirable or mandatory depending on the application, so functions that are extremely good for cryptography may be a poor choice for data structures like dictionaries.

-Let me briefly describe some of the most important ones that you should be aware of.
+Let me briefly describe some of the most important properties that you should be aware of.

-Given the algorithm (with its parameters), the hash number of some data must always be the same.
+Given the algorithm (with its parameters) and given the input data, the hash must always be the same.
 The result of the hashing function depends only on the data itself, and not on other external factors like for example time or computer system.

 Pay attention to the fact that this definition considers the algorithm and its parameters.
 This means that we can include external factors in the computation, but they have to be fixed for the whole life of the result itself.